ilbers/isar/doc/user_manual.md

 ### Generation of Basic Target Filesystem

-This filesystem is generated similarly to the `buildchroot` one using the `apt` binaries repository.
+This filesystem is generated similarly to the `schroot` one using the `apt` binaries repository.
 Please refer to distro configuration chapter for more information.

 ### Install Custom Packages